18F/unit-testing-node/_pages/components/middleware.md

     });
 ```

-Before writing the test, remember that we already have two handy bits of data
+Before writing the test, remember that you already have two handy bits of data
-in `test/helpers/index.js` from when we wrote tests for `SlackClient` and
+in `test/helpers/index.js` from when you wrote tests for `SlackClient` and
 `GitHubClient`.
-We'll reuse `helpers.messageWithReactions` and
+You'll reuse `helpers.messageWithReactions` and
-`helpers.metadata` for our new test for `parseMetadata`.
-First, let's add a
+`helpers.metadata` for the new test for `parseMetadata`.
+First, add a
-`permalink` property to `messageWithReactions.message`, since that is key to
+`permalink` property to `messageWithReactions.message`, since it's key to
 producing the expected `metadata`:

 ```js